How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

-- A number of orders from every restaurant.
+- The number of orders from every restaurant.

-- Costs for courier payments.
-Since it’ll most likely be based on hourly rates, it may vary & others.
+- The costs for couriers’ payments.
+Since they will most likely be based on hourly rates, they may vary.

 This data can be represented in various forms of infographics for you to visualize the dynamics.